corrode/corrode.github.io/content/about/_index.md

 Hi, I'm <strong>Matthias Endler</strong>, a Rust developer and open-source maintainer with 20 years of experience in software development.

-I help clients worldwide get the most out of Rust through training, consulting, and writing no-frills, easy-to-follow, [idiomatic Rust](/blog) code.
+I help clients worldwide get the most out of Rust through training and consulting.
+I like no-frills, easy-to-follow, [idiomatic Rust](/blog) code.

 But code is rarely the most important part!
+Software development is a team effort, and I'll ensure that you and your colleagues feel heard and have a great experience working with me.
 I deeply care about the people I work with.
-Software development is a team effort, and I'll ensure that you and your colleagues feel heard and have a great experience working with me.

 Don't take my word for it.
 Here's what <a href="https://www.linkedin.com/in/drernie/" target="_blank" rel="noopener noreferrer nofollow">Ernest</a> from
 <a href="https://www.quiltdata.com/" target="_blank" rel="noopener noreferrer nofollow">Quilt</a> recently had to say: